tomvita/Breeze-Beta/menu.md

 This design enables accurate, step-by-step refinement while preserving the original state of memory snapshots.

+### Search Criteria
+The search functionality relies on up to three user-definable values: `A`, `B`, and `C`.
+These values serve as the primary criteria for memory searches.
+You can set and modify these values using dedicated buttons within the Search Manager, such as `Edit A`, `Edit B`, `Inc A`, etc.

+The specific search mode you select will determine how these values are used.
+For example, a simple `==A` search will look for memory addresses containing the value of `A`, while a range search `[A..B]` will find values between `A` and `B`.

 | Button Name | Default Shortcut | Action |
 |---|---|---|